The Complete Guide to Gas Tungsten Arc Welding

 Lanthanated electrodes are highly versatile since they can be used on both DC and AC machines.
 They work well even at low current settings.
 The arc produced by lanthanated electrodes is very stable and therefore easy to work with.

-Zirconiated electrodes find extensive use in AC projects that require a resilient electrode with high resistance to contamination.
+Zirconiated electrodes are found to be extensively used in AC projects that require a resilient electrode with high resistance to contamination.

 Rare earth electrodes are also quite versatile since they can produce a stable electric arc on both DC and AC machines.
 They can also last longer.